 <warning> We incorrectly defined dn: dc=example,dc=com above as dn: dc=example.com in versions of this guide prior to 0.1.2 which successfully loaded in OpenLDAP 2.0 and 2.1 but was rejected by OpenLDAP 2.2 (error 64). </warning>

 When entries are added they commence with the line starting 'dn:'.
 In general, any attribute may be used for this purpose as long as 'dn:' is unique and, to save excessive searching, it will typically be the DN most frequently used to access the entry.
 In the case of the last entry in the above LDIF the value cn=Robert Smith,ou=people,dc=example,dc=com is used implying that cn= will be the most frequently used DN to access entries.
 However, if the entry will be used for authentication then this DN MUST be that used with any secure Bind Operation.
 In this case a DN of uid=rjsmith,ou=people,dc=example,dc=com may be more appropriate.
 While this initial or 'creation' DN has no special terminology within the LDAP standards, when used for authentication it is sometimes referred to as the Principal DN.
 For more on this topic.

 We use some terminology to simplify the description of certain LDIF concepts.

 As noted in the comments version: is not strictly necessary.
-If present must be (currently) set to 1 to indicate version 1 of the LDIF format.
-It is included simply because it is a Good Thing™ to do.
-Future versions may be not be compatible or may impose stricter validation - it's best get into good habits now.
-During our testing we noticed that certain versions of OpenLDAP may choke on the version statement with failure messages suggesting that no DN exists.
-If this occurs delete the version line and all associated comments.
+If present it must be (currently) set to 1 to indicate version 1 of the LDIF format.
+It was included simply because it should be a Good Thing™.
+Future versions may be not be compatible or may impose stricter validation - it's best to get into good habits now.
+During our testing we noticed that certain brain-dead versions of OpenLDAP may choke on the version statement with failure messages suggesting that no DN exists.
+If this occurs delete (as in the above sample) the version line and all associated comments.